AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 - ✅ — fully supported
 - ✅ * — supported, but reliability may vary or limitations may occur; check the modifier description for more details
 - ❌ — not supported
-- ? — FIXME: needs to be checked

 :::